All best sellers

 The choice of basing material often depends on the desired effect and the type of miniature being displayed.
 Some tabletop enthusiasts even combine multiple resources to build a more complex and unique display.

-Basing materials for miniatures
+Miniature base materials for miniatures

 • Cork: Cork can be used to create a natural-looking rocky terrain.
 It can be cut, shaped, and glued creating different rock heights to create interesting textures.